 Discussion

 The simulation is educational in intent — hence the built-in didactic mode (black-box exploration → hypothesis → reveal → A/B comparison → rubric scoring).
-But the physics is not dumbed down: the limb darkening is real, the N-body integrator tracks multi-body gravitational interactions, and the TTV outputs are computed from first principles rather than parameterised fits.
+The documented implementation includes quadratic limb darkening, multi-body gravitational integration, and timing diagnostics.
+Those features make the model more instructive; their presence does not by itself establish numerical accuracy across the parameter space.

 The thing I kept running into while building this is how much of exomoon detection reduces to a residuals-hunting problem.
 You fit the best planet-only model you can, examine the timing and duration residuals, and look for a coherent signal.
-The simulator lets you inject a synthetic exomoon of specified mass and orbital radius, generate synthetic light curves with configurable noise, and see what the residuals look like — which is exactly the kind of intuition-building exercise that is tedious to set up from scratch with, say, a raw BATMAN lightcurve model and a custom integrator.
+The simulator documents synthetic planet–moon scenarios and configurable noise, letting you inspect residuals — the kind of intuition-building exercise that is tedious to set up from scratch with, say, a raw BATMAN lightcurve model and a custom integrator.

 Limitations worth being honest about.
-The performance budget is real: some effects are profile-gated to keep the interactive mode responsive, which means the reference mode exists specifically for cases where you want the full physics at the cost of speed.
+The performance budget is real: some effects are profile-gated to keep the interactive mode responsive, which means the reference mode exists for more expensive deterministic comparisons, not “the full physics.”
 For a publication-quality simulation you would want a dedicated N-body code (REBOUND is the obvious choice), not a browser runtime.
 This is a tool for understanding the problem, not for writing papers about it — which, fitting for a Christmas project, is exactly what I have time for right now.

 References

 Merry Christmas.
-If you came here expecting warmth and cheer, I offer instead a synthetic light curve with a 7 ppm exomoon signal buried in 30 ppm of photon noise.
+If you came here expecting warmth and cheer, I offer instead a synthetic light curve with a 6.2 ppm exomoon signal below a 20 ppm design benchmark over 6.5 hours.
 Practically the same thing.

 For the physical version of this — a lamp, a ball, and a smartphone measuring real transit light curves in a classroom — see Hunting Exoplanets with Your Phone.
 For context on where those experiments came from, see The Lab Goes Home.